-I am a Regulatory Compliance Officer employed by West Yorkshire Trading Standards Service (WYTSS).
-I am an authorised officer for the purposes of the Trade Marks Act 1994, Consumer Protection Act 1987 and the Tobacco and Related Products Regulations 2016.
+I am employed by West Yorkshire Trading Standards service as an Enforcement Officer.
+I am an authorised officer for the provisions of the Trade Marks Act 1994, Tobacco & Related Products Regulations 2016, The Standardised Packaging of Tobacco Products Regulations 2015 and The Consumer Rights Act 2015.